 Saturday, that’s a week

-The first eight weeks of the Basic 5 Year Curriculum focuses on the calendar, weather, and seasons.
-A calendar and weather wall chart is a strong supplement to these units to help further the learning throughout the curriculum.
+In the first eight weeks of the Basic 5 Year Curriculum, the focus is on the calendar, weather, and seasons.
+A calendar and weather wall chart can help reinforce these lessons throughout the Curriculum.
 You can purchase wall charts online or make your own by using a Big Print Wall Calendar and Weather Symbols worksheet.
-For an online version, Starfall.com offers an interactive option.

-Draw a circle on a piece of white paper.
-Drop large dots of yellow paint inside the circle along with a very small dot of red paint.
-Lay a piece of wax paper on top of the circle.
-Press with the pads of your fingers to mix the paint and cover the circle.
-Pull up the wax paper.
-With a q-tip, pull extra paint from the circle to make sun rays.
+Draw a circle on a white sheet of paper.
+Place large dots of yellow paint inside the circle and a tiny red dot in the middle.
+Lay a piece of wax paper over the circle and press it gently with your fingers to spread the paint.
+Once you lift the wax paper, use a Q-tip to pull extra paint out from the circle to create sun rays.

 Glue cotton balls on a piece of blue construction paper to form different sized clouds.